PookieBuns/fzf-sesh/README.md

 ## But sesh already provided bindings for fzf in the README!

-Yes, but currently, the bindings don't support for nerd font icons.
-This script bridges the gap by adding nerd font icons to the fzf picker, and handles the post processing of the selection that gets sent to `sesh connect`.
+Yes, but currently, the bindings don't support for nerd font icons, and require some manual setup to get working.
+This script aims to provide an out of the box bridge between fzf and sesh with the following features

+- `fzf-sesh` command to launch a sesh picker with fzf
+- Support fzf picker with icons and handles postprocessing of the selected session to connect to
+- (Optional) replace `sesh` and `sesh connect` without arguments to launch the fzf sesh picker

 ## Prerequisites